apache/pekko/scripts/release/README.md

 # Release build scripts

+## Build environment

 The build environment can be setup using this command:

 ```sh
 docker build pekko:build
 ```

+## Release script

-This command will run the build, and provided gpg credentials by forwarding the GPG agent connection to the docker container.
+`build-release.sh` will run the build, and provided gpg credentials by forwarding the GPG agent connection to the docker container.
 Understand the risk of exposing the gpg-agent to a container.

 ```sh